dustywhite7/Econ8320/SlidesCode/10 - Plotly.md

 <br>

-In this (very) simple example, we plot some time series data.
+In this (very) simple example, we plot some data about length and weight.
 Our figure is rendered in the notebook.

 ---